randomlname/randomlname/README.md

 ### Hello 👋 I am Jeff

 A Full-stack Developer with a passion for building web and mobile applications.
-With a foundation in computer science and hands-on experience in front-end and back-end technologies, Currently, I'm delving deeper into cloud services.
+With a foundation in computer science and hands-on experience in front-end and back-end technologies, Currently, I'm delving deeper into cloud services to learn how to build scalable distributed systems.

 ## Skill
 <div style="display: flex; align-items: flex-start; align:center">